google/santa/docs/development/sync-protocol.md

 ---
-title: Santa Sync Server Protocol
+title: Sync Protocol
 parent: Development
 ---

 # Summary

-This document describes the protocol between Santa and the sync server also known as the sync protocol.
+This document describes the protocol between Santa and the sync server, also known as the sync protocol.
 Implementors should be able to use this to create their own sync servers.

 ## Background